kylielanglois/16S_genera_potential_function_inventory/README.md

 # 16S_genera_potential_function_inventory
- for post high-throughput sequencing analysis intially created for QIIME1, QIIME2, and mothur pipelines
+ For post high-throughput sequencing analysis intially created for QIIME1, QIIME2, and mothur pipelines

 Genera were assigned a potential function by conducting a literature review and assuming all members of a genus were potentially capable of the metabolism of the type species (unless otherwise noted specifically).
 Some cases, potential function could be assigned at family level or higher.